-We all know that the macro points at increased BNP in the future which means that there will be an increased amount of richer people in China.
+We all know that the macro points at increased BNP in the future means there will be an increased amount of richer people in China.

-One should note that there’s talk about a potential bubble in china, but according the article “A Real Estate Boom with Chinese Characteristics.
+One should note that there’s talk about a potential bubble in China, but according to the article “A Real Estate Boom with Chinese Characteristics.
 Journal of Economic Perspectives”, it’s not very highly likely.
-They conclude that a housing price might happen, but Chinese invest for the long run and are not heavily leveraged.
+They conclude that a housing price crisis might happen, but Chinese invest for the long run and are not heavily leveraged.

 Some people argue that they don’t drink coffee in China.
 Well, I think people will demand Starbucks coffee because it shows status and wealth.
-My understanding, after watching rich Chinese people buy luxury brand after luxury brand, is that they deeply care about status and that the neighbor knows you’re rich.
+My understanding, after watching rich Chinese people buy luxury brand after luxury brand, is they deeply care about status and that the neighbors know you’re rich.
 I don’t see this stopping in the future.